Please, Cast your Vote for

 Once this current assessment is satisfied, or paid off, meaning you pay off the total assessed against your lot, SID can not by law or legally just simply re-assess or keep Taxing your or my lot... that is an "Illegal Exaction" which is what triggered the 2018 Class Action Lawsuit and the 2022 Settlement which allowed them to use this assessment to get things fixed and up to par.

 In order to perform a "Re-Assessment", SID would need to perform a Capital Improvement/s or build/purchase a new amenity then hire an assessor who assigns a value of the assessment to each lot, that is what you owe against the assessment, your slice of the pie if you will.
 I tried to say that as easy as can be but there is legal jargon that's actually in the law that says this.
-So once you are assessed, SID would then need to provide an Equalization Board Hearing of the Commissioners to hear any disagreements from lot (property) property owners before it becomes final and in effect.
+So once you are assessed, SID would then need to provide an Equalization Board Hearing of the Commissioners to hear any disagreements from property owners before it becomes final and in effect.

 They, SID Commissioners, could however reduce the levy applied each year to a lower rate.
 This would be cause for amortization (for lack of words) and a new payoff date later down the road.

-By law, they can charge up to 6% of that levy to interest and law says anything over must be applied to principal.
-You have to understand also, that this current assessment has no loans to pay off.
-Any future capital improvements would most likely require SID obtaining funding from a lender of sort.
-Most folks, I do not belive, understand that any assessment where we end up owing money for would require a huge chunk of the Tax SID receives each year set aside for Loan Servicing, interest and saving for the End of Loan payoff.
+Most folks, I do not believe, understand that any assessment where we end up owing money for would require a huge chunk of the Tax SID receives each year set aside for Loan Servicing, interest and saving for the End of Loan payoff.
+In short, we will never see funding like we currently have!

-I guess you can use your HOME mortgage, as an example.
-SID collects taxes from us each year, SID then has to pay on the loan or set aside funds for the agreed loan terms of payments and payoff.
-Like your mortgage, you pay so much for interest on the loan and so much to principal.
-You set aside or have auto draft to pay your monthly loan bill, so should SID.
-Like your mortgage, once you pay it off, the bank can not simply just start charging you again because they need more money or need money to support their payroll or because your neighbor did not pay their loan payment... as such, SID can not make us pay for the lots at state lands which isn't paying anything.... you get the gest.
+As in the mortgage example, once you pay it off, the bank can not simply just start charging you again because they need more money or need money to support their payroll or because your neighbor did not pay their loan payment... as such, SID can not make us pay for the lots at state lands which isn't paying anything.... you get the gest.

 SO if SID can not simply continue the Tax or re-assess without doing capital improvements, what is left for us to do?